If I Can’t Dance To It, It’s Not My Revolution

 Oxygen Art Centre is excited to present the virtual* juried youth exhibition, If I Can’t Dance To It, It’s Not My Revolution featuring artwork, artist talks, and more by Josh Franklin, Meadow Kroeger, Spencer Legebokoff, Katherine Victoria MacKay, and Bethany Pardoe.

-Selected by jurors Marilyn Lee and Ian Johnston, the group exhibition addresses urgent social catastrophes through the form of a virtual exhibition, launching in the coming weeks.
-The virtual exhibition will be open to the public as a response to the COVID-19 global pandemic, while also creating space to celebrate young artists working today and highlighting the need for cultural engagement during social distancing.
+Selected by jurors Marilyn Lee and Ian Johnston, the group exhibition brings together talented young artists working in a variety of mediums–from virtual reality to painting to ceramics to mixed media.
+The virtual exhibition format has been developed as a response to the COVID-19 global pandemic, while also creating space to celebrate young artists and highlighting the need for cultural engagement during social distancing.

 The group exhibition’s title is in part derived from a similar phrase by feminist anarchist and writer, Emma Goldman (1869-1940), and further appropriated by Toronto-based band, DOOMSQUAD on their album, “Let Yourself Be Seen” (2019).
 If I Can’t Dance To It, It’s Not My Revolution invokes the hope and horror of the contemporary moment.
 For significant social change to be effective it needs to engage the creative cortex, one that includes both the mind and the heart.